Identifying The Benefits: What Is A Magnesium Supplement Good for?

 If not addressed, insulin resistance can lead to metabolic syndrome and type 2 diabetes.
 Fortunately, insulin resistance is often reversible with diet and lifestyle.
 Studies have shown links between higher magnesium consumption and better insulin sensitivity.

 Magnesium plays a role in glucose metabolism.
 Low blood and intracellular magnesium levels have been linked to insulin resistance, reduced glucose tolerance, and decreased insulin production.
-Large epidemiologic studies also show that lower dietary magnesium and lower blood magnesium are linked to a higher risk of type 2 diabetes [R39].
+Large epidemiologic studies also show that lower dietary magnesium and lower blood magnesium are linked to a higher risk of insulin resistance [R39].

-Many clinical studies have shown that magnesium supplementation increased serum magnesium, improved insulin sensitivity, and improved metabolic control in type 2 diabetics.
+Many clinical studies have shown that magnesium supplementation increased serum magnesium, improved insulin sensitivity, and improved metabolic health.

-Magnesium supplements may, thus, reduce insulin resistance and also help with type 2 diabetes by keeping blood sugar levels under control.
+Magnesium supplements may, thus, improve insulin response and promotes healthy blood sugar control.

 Supports Metabolic Health and Promotes Weight Loss in Combination with Exercise and Diet

-A meta-analysis that analyzed clinical trials of magnesium and metabolic health found that magnesium supplement reduced:
+A meta-analysis that analyzed clinical trials of magnesium and metabolic health found that magnesium supplementation reduced: